‘Obviously appears he was intoxicated': Dashcam video shows aftermath of crash involving sheriff

 “They said the other guy, their daughter, went to check on him.
 That's who owns the white car.
 Said he couldn’t even stand up and talk.
 Obviously, appears he was intoxicated,” said one witness.

-Tuesday, Fox 17 reached out to Kalamazoo County prosecutor Jeff Getting, St. Joesph County Undersheriff Jason Bingaman, and St. Joseph County Administrator Teresa Doehring for interviews.
+Tuesday, FOX 17 reached out to Kalamazoo County prosecutor Jeff Getting, St. Joseph County Undersheriff Jason Bingaman and St. Joseph County Administrator Teresa Doehring for interviews.
 They all declined.

 However, Doehring released this statement: